ARM-software/abi-aa/aapcs64/aapcs64.rst

 Machine Registers
 -----------------

 The Arm 64-bit architecture defines two mandatory register banks: a general-purpose register bank which can be used for scalar integer processing and pointer arithmetic; and a SIMD and Floating-Point register bank.
+In addition, the architecture defines an optional set of scalable vector registers that overlap the SIMD and Floating-Point register bank, accompanied by a set of scalable predicate registers.

 General-purpose Registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^